FilipChalupa/hiding-header/README.md

 instance.getHeight() // Returns content height in pixels instance.getVisibleHeight() // Returns height of visible content area in pixels
 // …

+// …
+instance.isHome() // Returns true if element is at initial position, e.g. user has not yet scrolled
+// …
 ```

 ### React component